What is carsharing?

 Where can I park my carsharing vehicle?

-When running errands throughout the city, carsharing vehicles must be parked in legal parking spaces.
+When running errands throughout the District, carsharing vehicles must be parked in legal parking spaces.

 What happens if I need assistance with the vehicle?

 Carsharing companies offer 24-hour customer service.
 If you need assistance with the vehicle, please contact your service provider for help.